kentshenlim/ng-currency-checker/README.md

 - Project written to practice Angular
 - Not fully responsive
-- API keys not hidden; all APIs are free please create your own account thanks
+- API keys not hidden; all APIs are free

 ## Tools